PERSONAL INTERPRETATION

 The study of zodiac systems as symbolic frameworks that interpret personality, patterns, and cycles through structured celestial relationships

-Together, these systems form a unified interpretive process where symbols are received, examined, and translated into understanding.
+Together, these systems form an interconnected interpretive process in which symbolic material is received, examined, organized, and translated into personal understanding through reflection, context, and disciplined inquiry.

 Dreams introduce symbolic material from the subconscious, presenting narratives, imagery, and emotional signals that form the starting point of interpretation.